Cyber-Chic/NFT-Preview-Card-Component/README.md

 ### What I learned

-I learned how to use the :hover selector to swap images, add borders & how to use Grid properties to style my project.
+I learned how to use the :hover selector to swap images, add image borders & how to use Grid properties to style my project.
 I also reinforced my knowledge of how to format text, images & background elements.

 ### Useful resources